-MELINDA: Hmmm… perhaps this is the time for me to pick this adaptation back up again.
+MJ: Hmmm… perhaps this is the time for me to pick this adaptation back up again.

 SEAN: Oh god, don’t read the mediocre adaptation, read the original novels!
 Books 9-11 are this arc.
 10 and 11 come out here next month.

 As featured on a giant banner at New York Comic Con, Yen’s other big release this week is No Matter How I Look At It, It’s You Guys’ Fault I’m Not Popular!, Vol. 1.
 Just call it WataMote like everyone else.
 I discussed Vol. 1 here.

 ASH: I’m looking forward to giving this series a try, even though I can never seem to remember the title.